JUSTIN J. WATT

 DIRECTOR OF OPERATIONS

-Jonathan Singer is Global Category Manager in Milwaukee, Wisconsin.
-As a supply chain professional at Johnson Controls, Jon is responsible for global strategy and optimization of the supply chain of direct materials.
-With a professional background in manufacturing operations and supply chain, Jonathan has also earned certifications in Lean Six Sigma, Kepner Tregoe, and a CPSM.
-Most recently, Jonathan has completed his Doctorate in Business Administration and also works as an Adjunct Professor of Business at Waukesha County Technical College.
+Jonathan is an operational excellence professional with a background inclusive of manufacturing operations, continuous improvement, and supply chain management.
+Jonathan has earned certifications in Lean Six Sigma, Kepner Tregoe, and CPSM.
+Most recently, Jonathan completed his Doctorate in Business Administration and also works as an Adjunct Professor of Business at Waukesha County Technical College.

 Jon has been with the organization since inception in 2010.
 While earning his Bachelor of Science in Education at Carroll University Jonathan enjoyed volunteering with the Big Brothers of Metro Milwaukee, along with various works in grades 1-8 in settings such as Racine Unified Schools, Waukesha STEM Academy and Milwaukee Public Schools.
 With Jon’s background in business and passion for education and athletics he is a natural fit to review applications and research the schools and programs that request funding.